-Happy Family is launched at Nomad Books in London. on April 25.
-James Ellis is in conversation with Germaine Kiecke – the lead character in Happy Family – April.
+The Happy Family book launch at Nomad Books in London is deferred until later in the year – COVID-19 permitting.
+James will be in conversation with Germaine Kiecke, the lead character in Happy Family – April.

 Happy Family is going on a blog tour, visiting 10 bloggers between March 12 and 21 – March.

 Happy Family is published by Unbound on Thursday, February 6 in Kindle and